Author: Amy Lane

 Publisher: Dreamspinner Press

-Amy Lane has two kids in college, two gradeschoolers in soccer, two cats, and two Chi-who-whats at large.
-She lives in a crumbling crapmansion with most of the children and a bemused spouse.
-She also has too damned much yarn, a penchant for action adventure movies, and a need to know that somewhere in all the pain is a story of Wuv, Twu Wuv, which she continues to believe in to this day!
-She writes fantasy, urban fantasy, and m/m romance–and if you accidentally make eye contact, she’ll bore you to tears with why those three genres go together.
+Amy Lane lives in a crumbling crapmansion with a couple of growing children, a passel of furbabies, and a bemused spouse.
+She’s been a finalist in the RITAs™ twice, has won honorable mention for an Indiefab, and has a couple of Rainbow Awards to her name.
+She also has too damned much yarn, a penchant for action-adventure movies, and a need to know that somewhere in all the pain is a story of Wuv, Twu Wuv, which she continues to believe in to this day!
+She writes fantasy, urban fantasy, and gay romance—and if you accidentally make eye contact, she’ll bore you to tears with why those three genres go together.
 She’ll also tell you that sacrifices, large and small, are worth the urge to write.